john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/auditing.md

 It audits binaries for known bugs or security vulnerabilities in production, at scale, with zero bookkeeping.

-This works by embedding data about the dependency tree in JSON format into a dedicated linker section of the compiled executable.
+This works by embedding data about the dependency tree in [JSON][p-json] format into a dedicated linker section of the compiled executable.

 ## List the license(s) of dependencies {#cargo-license}